flueke/mvme/src/mdpp-sampling/readme-mdpp_sampling.md

 - WaveformSinkWidget is mostly a copy/paste of MdppSamplingUi.
 Factor out the common parts.
+  Update: rewrite MdppSamplingUi to use the new primitives and utils.
+Maybe get rid of the old channeltrace stuff completely?
+Or just let it sit there, it's currently disabled in release builds.

 - Make sinc interpolation optionally use a larger window size.